abrotman/related-domains-by-dns/rdbd-newrrs.md

 The following terms are used throughout this document:

-* Relating domain: this refers to the domain that is declarating a relationship exists.
+* Relating-domain: this refers to the domain that is declarating a relationship exists.
 (This was called the "parent/primary" in -00).

-* Related domain: This refers to the domain that is referenced by the relating-domain, such as `dept-example.com`.
+* Related-domain: This refers to the domain that is referenced by the relating-domain, such as `dept-example.com`.
 (This was called the "secondary" in -00.)